 Bringing healthy and kid friendly foods to the afterschool and summer programs where kids live, learn and play.

 Kids Cafes are located in high need communities, where more than half the students qualify for free and reduced lunches at school.
-Kids Cafe meals and snacks are specifically selected to appeal to kid’s notoriously picky palates and to meet their special nutritional guidelines.
-Imagine your community’s afterschool recreation program with plates full of string cheese, apple slices, sugar peas & pretzels.
-And to instill a lifetime love of healthy eating, each Kids Cafe site provides monthly nutritional education that is also fun for kids.
+Kids Cafe meals and snacks are specifically selected to appeal to kid’s notoriously picky palates and to meet their

 Food Lifeline is able to bring Kids Cafe to our communities because of our affiliation with Feeding America.
-Kids Cafe is possible through an agreement with the U.S. Department of Agriculture’s Child and Adult Care Food Program (CACFP) and Simplified Summer Food Service Program (SFSP) which is administered by the Office of the Superintendent of Public Instruction for Washington State.
+Kids Cafe is possible through an agreement with the U.S. Department of Agriculture’s Child and Adult Care Food Program (CACFP) and Summer Food Service Program (SFSP) which are administered by the Office of the Superintendent of Public Instruction for Washington State.

 Food Lifeline handles all of the federal paperwork required for Kids Cafe, in addition to providing training, specialized equipment and delivering meals that meet federal nutrition standards.
 That way the afterschool and summer meal providers can focus on what they do best - helping kids - while Food Lifeline handles the intricacies of reporting and food sourcing.

-Want to learn more about Kids Café and how your afterschool or summer program can become a Kids Cafe site?
+Want to learn more about Kids Cafe and how your afterschool or summer program can become a Kids Cafe site?

 Contact us at KidsCafe@FoodLifeline.org or call Alexis Izor, Kids Cafe Coordinator at 206-432-3661.